fl-sean03/NEC-Pt-MDAnalysis/TASK.md

 ### Phase 7: Integration, Documentation & Testing

 - [x] Create a master script or workflow manager (`src/run_analysis_pipeline.py`) to orchestrate the execution of the pipeline stages in the correct order, passing outputs as inputs.
-- [ ] Ensure all scripts are runnable independently and as part of the pipeline.
+- [ ] Ensure all scripts are runnable independently and as part of the pipeline. - Partially complete due to persistent indentation error in `nec_pt_fragment_metrics.py`.
 - [x] Update summary markdown generation to be comprehensive, including key metrics, thresholds, and references to generated plots from all pipeline stages.
 This is now handled by the orchestrator script (`src/run_analysis_pipeline.py`) which collects results and plot paths from individual analysis scripts.
 - [ ] Add comprehensive docstrings and comments to all functions and scripts.
 - [ ] Write a brief README.md explaining the pipeline architecture and how to run the analysis workflow.
-- [ ] Test the full analysis pipeline with the sample data in `data/0H/`.
+- [ ] Test the full analysis pipeline with the sample data in `data/0H/`. - Partially complete due to persistent indentation error in `nec_pt_fragment_metrics.py` preventing execution.
 - [ ] Review generated plots and output files for correctness and consistency.

 ## Backlog / Future Enhancements